Nikhil-1503/30-days-of-javascript/README.md

 1. Get Subset
     - Write a JavaScript function to get all possible subsets with a fixed length (for example 2) combinations in an array.

+1. Duplicate
+    - Write a JavaScript function to find the first not repeated character.